1961 Alabama Crimson Tide football team: Houston

 After their victory over Tennessee, the Crimson Tide moved up into the No. 4 position in the polls prior to their road game at Houston.
 In the first night game of the year, Alabama defeated a tough Cougars squad 17–0 at Rice Stadium.
 After a scoreless first quarter, the Crimson Tide took a 10–0 halftime lead on a 33-yard Tim Davis field goal and a five-yard Pat Trammell touchdown pass to Bill Oliver in the second quarter.
 Trammell then made the final score 17–0 with his two-yard touchdown run in the third quarter.
-The victory improved Alabama's all-time record against Houston to 3–0.